-This work falls under section 2.11 of the LSC Program, "A+ Upgrade Project".
+This work falls under sections 2.3 and 2.5 of the LSC Program, "A + Upgrade Project" and "Post-A + planning and research.

-5.1.1 Mirror Coating Research for A+ LIGO
+Op-5.1.1 Coating Research: Coatings for A+LIGO and room temperature upgrades

 Coating thermal noise is related to several properties of the coating including the mechanical loss, the Young's modulus and the thickness, and to the radius of the interferometer laser beam and the temperature of the mirror.
-For A+ LIGO, a number of different techniques are expected to be capable of providing some reduction in coating thermal noise, including using a larger beam radius, optimizing coating designs (including composition, layer thicknesses and possible exploitation of differences in the loss angle associated with shear and bulk motion) and possible reductions in mechanical loss via optimizing doping, annealing or via the use of promising alternative coating materials.
+For A + LIGO, a number of different techniques are expected to be capable of providing some reduction in coating thermal noise, including using a larger beam radius, optimizing coating designs (including composition, layer thicknesses and possible exploitation of differences in the loss angle associated with shear and bulk motion) and possible reductions in mechanical loss via optimizing doping, annealing or via the use of promising alternative coating materials.
 It seems likely that a combination of a number of these techniques may be used to produce the best possible coating for the A+LIGO detectors.